-You were hurt in an accident that was not your fault.
-Medical bills are piling up, you may have missed work, and the insurance company is not offering nearly enough to cover what you have lost.
-Somewhere in the back of your mind, you know you should talk to a lawyer, but life gets in the way.
+You were hurt in an accident that wasn’t your fault.
+Now, medical bills are piling up, you’re missing work, and the insurance company’s offer won’t cover your losses.
+You know you should call a lawyer, but life gets in the way.
 Days turn into weeks.
 Weeks turn into months.
-Then the question hits: is it too late?
+Then, a new worry surfaces: the personal injury deadline.
+The question hits you hard: Is it too late?

 In Missouri, the answer depends on how much time has passed and the specific type of injury claim you have.
 For most personal injury cases, the law gives you five years from the date of the accident.
 That sounds like a lot of time, but it disappears faster than you think, and missing the deadline means permanently losing your right to recover anything.